harryngict/NetworkCompose/README.md

-# NetworkSwift
+# NetworkCompose

-**NetworkSwift** is a versatile and lightweight networking library designed for flexibility, supporting various session types, including URLSession.
+**NetworkCompose** is a versatile and lightweight networking library designed for flexibility, supporting various session types, including URLSession.

 ## Table of Contents